-Jack gave a report that the Residents on Almond Lane had settled down and that the people on Ogilvie would not sell to Colored.
-Frank Lou Mank had the listing on Bentley's Property and that it would not be sold to Colored.
+Jack gave a report that the Residents on Almond Lane had settled down and that the records and that the people on Ogilvie would not sell to Colored.
+Frank Lou Prank had the listing on Bentley's Property and that it would not be sold to Colored.
 It was also discussed that 5 Lots or more would be under the heading of Subdivision.
-It was also discussed that if Colored or heading of Subdivision.
-It was also discussed that if Colored or Chinese moved into a District nothing could be done under the Law Maat had been passed by the Supreme Court.
+It was also discussed that if Colored or Chinese moved into a District nothing could be done under the Law hhat had been passed by the Supreme Court.
 In the Montalair District they had the same problem that a Home had been sold to Colored.
 Government Agency is used only for Loan Purposes, the Volunteer Mortgage Loan is for Minority Groups only.
 It was announced that the real cause for the Panic was that the Hamm Realty had held Home Open and Colored people had flocked to look at the Home.

-Figure F-79102.
+Figure F-102.
 These excerpts show several paragraphs of Castro Valley Orchards' HOA minutes from 1956 and 1957.
 The text describes concern over an Asian family purchasing land, neighborhood panic over the idea of a Black family buying a home, and the realization that the HOA could not legally stop people of color from buying homes, but that individual sellers could choose not to sell to families of color.
 Minutes were accessed at the Hayward Area Historical Society on September 23, 2022.